-And with the increased cooperation between banks and external providers, we have had just as good experience with the regulatory approach, because it clearly regulates the responsibility for risks.
+And with the increased cooperation between banks and external providers, we have had just as good experience with the regulatory approach because it regulates the responsibility for risks.

 However, there are still unanswered questions about the appropriate regulatory framework for innovations in the financial sector.
-For example what knowledge about the new technologies and external cooperation partners supervisors will need in the future or how a sufficient overview of the new IT risks can be guaranteed.
+For example, what knowledge about the new technologies and external cooperation partners supervisors will need in the future or how a good overview of the new IT risks can be guaranteed.
 I currently see little reason to sit back and relax with these questions.

 3 European perspective